 2. Lack of Direction

 Good leaders do not lack direction.
 Poor leaders fail to provide their teams with a clear sense of the company’s goals and objectives.
 This is the most pernicious aspect of a poor leader: poor communication.
-When poor leadership abilities, essential skills gaps include clear directions and critical warning signs should be triggered.
+When leadership abilities are poor, essential skill gaps include clear directions, and critical warning signs should be triggered.
 If not, the company’s ability to capture a market will wither.
-Devastating effects are due when a key company leader has no direction or vision.
+Devastating effects occur when a key company leader has no direction or vision.
 This can lead to low morale, confusion, disengagement, and poor performance.
 To avoid this, the leader should ensure they have a solid understanding of the company’s overall strategy and communicate this effectively to their team through regular updates and meetings.

 3. Lack of Transparency